madcrow/Anduril_LowBatteryWarning/README.md

 # Anduril + low-battery-warning

+A variant of the popular Anduril flashlight firmware, with added low-battery-notification feature via the main emitters.

 Based on Rev. 642 (2021-12-13) of the original.

 Migrated to Microchip Studio (formerly called Atmel Studio).

 Thoroughly tested on my trusty BLT-LT1.

 ## Resource costs